-- (a) when to consider a stop work order, - (b) when a stop work order is appropriate,
+- (a) when to consider a stop work order,

+- (b) when a stop work order is appropriate,

-- (c) the scope of a stop work order (area covered), - (d) the use of a stop operations order, and - (e) the duration of a stop work order.
+- (c) the scope of a stop work order (area covered),

+- (d) the use of a stop operations order, and

+- (e) the duration of a stop work order.

-- (1) The Board, in accordance with subsection (1.1), may order that - (a) work at a workplace or any part of a workplace stop until the order to stop work is cancelled by the Board, and - (b) if the Board considers this is necessary, the workplace or any part of the workplace be cleared of persons and isolated by barricades, fencing or any other means suitable to prevent access to the area until the danger is removed. - (1.1) The Board may make an order under subsection (1) - (a) if the Board has reasonable grounds for believing there is a high risk of serious injury, serious illness or death to a worker at the workplace, or - (b) if - (i) an employer - (A) has failed to comply with a provision of this Part or the regulations, and - (B) within the 12 month period immediately preceding the failure to comply as set out in clause (A), has failed to comply with - (I) the same provision described in clause (A), and - (II) an order respecting the failure to comply described in subclause (I), and - (ii) the Board has reasonable grounds for believing there is a risk of serious injury, serious illness or death to a worker at the workplace.
+- (1) If subsection (2) or (3) applies, the Board may order that - (a) work at a workplace or any part of a workplace stop until the order to stop work is cancelled by the Board, and - (b) if the Board considers this is necessary, the workplace or any part of the workplace be cleared of persons and isolated by barricades, fencing or any other means suitable to prevent access to the area until the danger is removed. - (2) The Board may make an order under subsection (1) if the Board has reasonable grounds for believing there is a high risk of serious injury, serious illness or death to a worker at the workplace. - (3) The Board may make an order under subsection (1) if - (a) an employer - (i) has failed to comply with an OHS provision or a provision of the regulations, and - (ii) within the 12-month period immediately preceding the failure to comply as referred to in subparagraph (i), - (A) has failed to comply with the same provision, and - (B) has failed to comply with an order respecting the failure to comply with that provision, and - (b) the Board has reasonable grounds for believing there is a risk of serious injury, serious illness or death to a worker at the workplace.